The Miracle Workers (Vance story): Plot

 In the story, much of the planet is ruled by Lord Faide.
 He is close to conquering the final feudal lord who opposes him, Lord Ballant, and is on the march to attack Lord Ballant's fortress with an army of knights, foot soldiers, and telepathic “Jinxmen”-sorcerers.
 However, his army faces a second challenge: the First Folk are growing forests in the path of the army, which blocks their passage.

 The First Folk are angry at the historic slaughter of their ancestors and about their planet being taken over by the colonists, so they defend the forest.
 They are adept at using traps such as deadfalls, so if the army has to go through the First Folk's new forests, they will be vulnerable to attack from the First Folk.
 Lord Faide's advisors suggest that he detour around the forests, but this will give Lord Ballant time to bring in reinforcements.

 A young apprentice of Lord Faide's head Jinxman has been experimenting with scientific approaches to defeating the First Folk.
 The apprentice has been studying the ancient scientific texts from their space-faring ancestors.
 After Lorde Faide wins the battle against Lord Ballant, he is for a time the overlord of the planet.
 However, the peace does not last long, as the First Folk launch a guerrilla war against the colonists using the First Folk's scientifically-bred army of arthropod creatures, which they are producing as bioweapons on an industrial scale.

 Lord Faide first tries to fight the First Folk and their arthropods with his army's crossbows and swords, but these are not effective.
 He next brings in his team of Jinxmen-sorcerers, but their effectiveness relies on a mixture of telepathically getting into the mind of a human enemy, and on manipulating and tricking them.
 Given that the enemy in the guerrilla war are First Folk hominids and arthropods, the Jinxmen's voodoo and tricks do not work.
 Lord Faide has to turn to the young apprentice's study of science.

 Reception

 The story's exploration of imperialism and colonialism was noted, as was the examination of the Renaissance of the scientific method.

+Phil Giunta states " is a brief but engaging exploration into imperialism and colonialism with an interesting twist."

+It has been described as a "fun piece of short fiction that falls short of Vance’s two more well-known novellas for only a couple of reasons.
+The structure not as pure as The Dragon Masters and theme not as developed as The Last Castle, The Miracle Workers nevertheless displays all of the imagination and cleverness that are Vance’s trademarks".